 Palmer, Antarctic LTER (Long Term Ecological Research): http://pal.lternet.edu

 The Palmer LTER program explores the ecological impacts of changing climate and sea-ice along the Antarctic Peninsula.
-The program has generated a rich marine ecological and biogeochemical dataset from plankton to penguins and whales over more than two decades, with ship-based data and more recently mooring and robotic glider data and satellite remote sensing.
+The program has generated a rich marine ecological and biogeochemical dataset from plankton to penguins and whales over nearly three decades, with ship-based data and more recently mooring and robotic glider data and satellite remote sensing.
 Our group leads an active research component leveraging food-web, biogeochemical, and regional ocean-ice biophysical synthesis, modeling and remote sensing to address the program’s overarching science questions.

 North Atlantic Aerosols and Marine Ecosystems Study (NAAMES) https://naames.larc.nasa.gov/

-Our group leads the marine ecosystem and biogeochemical modeling component of NASA funded NAAMES project, which aims to better understand the controls on ocean ecosystem dynamics over the annual cycle as well as ecosystem controls on biogenic aerosols in the marine troposphere.
-NAAMES recently completed four field campaigns combining ship-based and airborne sampling.
-Our group is involved in a number efforts focused on: 1) using NAAMES data to evaluate existing regional and global models, and 2) integrating field data, remote sensing, and numerical simulations to constrain plankton bloom dynamics.
+Our group led a marine ecosystem and biogeochemical modeling component of NASA funded NAAMES project, which aimed to better understand the controls on ocean ecosystem dynamics over the annual cycle as well as ecosystem controls on biogenic aerosols in the marine troposphere.
+NAAMES completed four field campaigns combining ship-based, autonomous float, and airborne sampling.
+Our group is still involved in: 1) using NAAMES data to evaluate existing regional and global models, and 2) integrating field data, remote sensing, and numerical simulations to constrain plankton bloom dynamics.